saravenpi/miam/README.md

 ### Upgrade to Latest Version

-Miam includes a built-in self-update mechanism that downloads the latest release from GitHub:
+Miam includes a built-in self-update mechanism that rebuilds from the latest source:

 ```bash
 miam upgrade
 ```

 This will:
-- Check for the latest release on GitHub
+- Clone the latest version from GitHub
-- Download and install the new version if available
-- Show a progress bar during download
+- Build from source using cargo
 - Replace the current binary with the new version
+- Clean up temporary build files

+**Note:** Requires Rust and Git to be installed.

 ## Configuration

 miam uses a YAML configuration file located at `~/.miam.yml`.

+A comprehensive example configuration file is available at [`example-config.yml`](example-config.yml) with detailed comments explaining all options.

 ### Example Configuration